Falco927/MS2-ftmp-/README.md

  # Credits

  ## Code
-  Most of the code was based of the youtube tutorial and w3schools educational page but modified and adjusted to my project needs.
+  Most of the code was based on the youtube tutorial and w3schools educational page but modified and adjusted to my project needs.

   * [w3schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) How to flip a card.
   * [w3schools](https://www.w3schools.com/howto/howto_js_add_class.asp) How to add a class to Javascript.